aws-samples/amazon-ivs-ecommerce-android-demo/README.md

 1. Open the [Amazon IVS Console](https://console.aws.amazon.com/ivs) and navigate to the channel you would like to use.
 2. Copy the _Playback URL_ for the channel.
 The URL should end in `.m3u8`.
 (For example: `https://4da4a22026d3.us-west-2.playback.live-video.net/api/video/v1/us-west-2.298083573632.channel.WbhDQYgfYHoT.m3u8`).
-3. In Android Studio, open `src/main/java/com/amazonaws/ivs/player/ecommerce/common/Configuration.kt`.
+3. In Android Studio, open the **app** `build.grade` (NOT the project build.gradle) file.
-4. If you are streaming portrait video, replace the string on line `8` with the _Playback URL_ from step 2\.
-For landscape video, replace the string on line `9`.
+4. Replace the string between the escaped quotes on line `17` with the _Playback URL_ from step 2.
+5. Save the file and Android Studio should show a banner that prompts you to sync the project.
+Click "Sync Now" to sync.
-5. Save and build the application.
-Navigate to the leftmost image in the `LIVE` carousel to view landscape video, or the second-to-leftmost image to view portrait video.
+6. Save and build the application.

 ### Using your own TimedMetadata events

 Amazon IVS TimedMetadata provides a way to embed metadata in an Amazon IVS stream.
 It ensures that your users receive the metadata at the same time as the video stream, regardless of stream latency or geographic location.
 Learn how to embed TimedMetadata in stream: [Embedding Metadata within a Video Stream](https://docs.aws.amazon.com/ivs/latest/userguide/SEM.html).

-This example expects an array of json that represents each product in the carousel.
-This approach is not recommended for production applications, given that it requires all product information to be contained in the stream's TimedMetadata.
-A more scalable approach using product indexes in TimedMetadata and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is documented in the [Amazon IVS eCommerce Web Demo](https://github.com/aws-samples/amazon-ivs-ecommerce-web-demo).
+This example expects a `productId` that represents the unique identifier for a project in the `streams.json` file.
+A more scalable solution would be to store product information in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
+This approach is documented in the [Amazon IVS eCommerce Web Demo](https://github.com/aws-samples/amazon-ivs-ecommerce-web-demo).

 ```
 "metadata" : {
-  "products": [
-    {
-      "id": 0,
-      "priceDiscount": "$<product-discount-price>",
-      "priceOriginal": "$<product-original-price>",
-      "imageUrl": "<product-image-url>",
-      "name": "<product-name>",
-      "webLink": "<product-details-url>",
-      "isFeatured": <BOOL | true if currently on stream, false if not>,
-      "lastPurchaser": {
-        "username": "<purchaser-name>",
-        "userprofile": "<purchaser-image-url>"
-      }
-    },
-    {
-      "id": 1,
-      "priceDiscount": "$<product-discount-price>",
-      "priceOriginal": "$<product-original-price>",
-      ...
-    },
-    ...
-  ]
+  "productId": "1000567892"
 }
 ```